 see HOOPS/page 12

 INSIDE SPORTS

 ■Saint Mary's hoops wins

 see page18

-Cowboys ready for Broncos see page 16
+mCowboys ready for Broncos

+see page 16

 ■College roundup

 see page 12

 Fencing prepares for optimistic upcoming season

 By KEVIN JANICKI Sports Writer

 Although the Notre Dame fencing squad has the month of December off as far as meets are concerned, the fencers are working hard each day to prepare for the winter season.

 The dual meet season will open when the Irish head to Evanston, Illinois on January 16 and 17.
 This opening meet will include 1992 NCAA seventh-place finisher Wayne State, along with MIT and Cal State Long Beach, and feature some very strong men's fencers and a tough women's squad from Temple.
 Senior James Taliaferro,

 who captured a third-place finish in the s a b r e competition at last month's Garret Penn State Open individual tournament, and Jeff Piper, who missed the Penn State Open due to a bone spur in his knee, will look to lead

+nation's finest foilist and

+Notre Dame's best fencer

+James Taliaferro

-the men in a strong season opener.
-Maria Panyi, perhaps the
+the men in a strong season Maria Panyi, perhaps the

-nation's finest foilist and Notre Dame's best fencer
+Irish off to a good start.
+In act, according to head coach Mike DeCicco, the presence of Panyi on the strip will be the difference for the women's squad right from

+should also be

+prepared to

+help get the

-James Taliaferro from opening meet.
+opening meet.

 Panyi, a freshman from Hungary, did not compete in the Penn State Open since her eligibility was yet to be confirmed by the NCAA.
-Because should also be prepared to Panyi is an international stuhelp get the dent, the NCAA is currently Irish off to a going through the process of good start.
-In confirming her eligibility by verifying her amateur status according to and her having met academic requirements.
+Because Panyi is an international student, the NCAA is currently going through the process of confirming her eligibility by verifying her amateur status and her having met academic requirements.
 In the meantime, Panyi has been getting the job done both on the fencing strip and in the classroom.
 After a month and a half of hard work in practice, Panyi and her teammates are anxious to begin the season.
-And the individual talent possessed by this team should provide some excellent results against the difficult opponents found on the Irish's schedule.
-Irish volleyball heads to NCAA's
+And the individual talent possessed by this team should provide some excellent results against the difficult opponents found on the Irish volleyball heads to NCAA's